 Class Teacher, 2009

 BA and MAT program, Johns Hopkins University; Waldorf teacher Training, NOVA Institute.

-Laura comes to Waldorf Education after first teaching grades 3, 4 and 5 in Prince George's County, MD public schools and a long hiatus from teaching after becoming a mom.
+Laura comes to Waldorf Education after first teaching grades 3, 4 and 5 in Prince George's County, Maryland, public schools and a long hiatus from teaching after becoming a mom.
 Prior to taking this class, Laura directed a youth education program for a Unity Church.
 While completing teacher training, Laura worked with several homeschool cooperatives, tutored middle school students and taught Middle School English Skills.
 Daughters Galena and Raya are in seventh and fifth grades respectively and have attended WWS since the Children's Garden.
 Along with Facilities Director, John Cox, the girls, their dog Saffron and two new kittens, during the school year the Cox family lives aboard a 52' motor boat at the Gangplank Marina on the Potomac River.
 In the summer, they return to their house in the small peninsula village of Galesville, MD located on the West River in southern Anne Arundel County about 15 miles south of Annapolis.
 Having moved on a boat and changed lifestyles dramatically to be at WWS, Laura considers herself 'commitable' to WWS, which for her is truly a family affair.

 Class Teacher, 2004

 M. Ed.
 Antioch University New England 2010; Teaching Certificate in Waldorf Education, Antioch University New England 1996; B.S. in Elementary Education, Towson University 1987;